davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/HARDWARE_SETUP.md

 Example hardware:
 Inital setup uses a MINIX Fanless MiniPC Z150-0dB Intel N150 8G/256GB.
 Why?
 Because it runs on 12 V and runs Windows 11.
-MSI Pro MP273A 27" FHD 100Hz Business Monitor.
+Two MSI Pro MP273A 27" FHD 100Hz Business Monitors or similar.
 Why?
-Because it runs on 12 V.
+Because a lot of MSI monitors runs on 12 V.
+The assumption is that both the computer and screens are powered from a battery that is being contantly charged.

 Siren is triggered manually using an Arduino Nano Every (with headers) plugged into an Arduino Nano Screw Terminal Adapter.
 Connect a pull-up resister between Pin A4 (Pin 18) and +5V (or 3V3 for the nano).
 Connect a Normally Open (NO) momentary switch between Ground (GND) and Pin A4 (Pin 18).

+For battery voltage monitoring, create a voltage divider using suitable resistors and put the junction to Pin A3.
+This will detect when some clutz trips over the power cord or disconnects the battery charger.

 <img width="1200" height="1600" alt="WhatsApp Image 2026-06-12 at 4 07 02 PM" src="https://github.com/user-attachments/assets/cc0db17d-c047-429d-967f-7ca70b6f3b27" />